George C. Edwards III

 George C. Edwards III is University Distinguished Professor of Political Science and Jordan Chair in Presidential Studies Emeritus at Texas A&M University and distinguished fellow at the University of Oxford.
-He is a leading scholar of American politics, particularly of the American presidency, authoring or editing 28 books and approximately 100 articles and essays.
+He is a scholar of American politics, particularly of the American presidency, authoring or editing 29 books and approximately 100 articles and essays.

-Biography

-Edwards was born in Rochester, New York, in 1947 and moved with his family to Florida in 1959.
-He received his B.A. from Stetson University (1969) and his M.A.
-(1970) and Ph.D.
-(1973) from the University of Wisconsin-Madison.
-He also has an honorary M.A. from the University of Oxford.

 Academic career

-He taught at Tulane University from 1973 to 1978 before moving to Texas A&M University in 1978.

-He was the founder and from 1991 to 2001 the director of The Center for Presidential Studies.
-From 1998 until 2022 he was editor of Presidential Studies Quarterly.
-He is also general editor of the Oxford Handbook of American Politics.
-He is currently University Distinguished Professor and Jordan Chair in Presidential Studies Emeritus at Texas A&M University and Distinguished Fellow at the University of Oxford.
+He taught at Tulane University from 1973–1978 before moving to Texas A&M University in 1978.
+There he was the founder and from 1991–2001 the director of The Center for Presidential Studies.
+In addition, from 1998 until 2022, he was editor of Presidential Studies Quarterly.
+He is also the general editor of the Oxford Handbook of American Politics (Oxford University Press) series.